153/wlog/README.md

 # wlog v1
 public domain python weblog -- software of http://4x13.net/wlog/

+For an admin panel use [wlog-panel](https://github.com/153/wlog-panel/).

-Sample theme and entry in this repo's ./pages/
+Sample theme and entry in this repo's ./themes/

 Features implemented: markdown -> html, file -> post, templates, date and title from metadata, post indexing, pagination,